 Michigan public schools are generally immune from tort liability, but governmental liability protections do not apply when "gross negligence ... is the proximate cause of the injury or damage."
 Gross negligence is defined as "conduct so reckless as to demonstrate a substantial lack of concern for whether an injury results."
 Accordingly, school districts should consider potential tort liability exposure.

-Given CDC, Michigan Department of Health and Human Services (MDHHS), and other state and federal agency guidance, an attorney representing a student infected with COVID-19 at school may argue that the school district was on notice of the foreseeability of harm from COVID-19 and failed to exercise reasonable care to prevent it.
+Depending on the specific content of applicable state and federal agency guidance at the time of infection, an attorney representing a student infected with COVID-19 at school may argue that the school district was on notice of the foreseeability of harm from COVID-19 and failed to exercise reasonable care to prevent it.
 If a school district does not take reasonable evidence-based measures, such as implementing a mask mandate, to provide for the safety and welfare of students, its failure to act may be evidence of gross negligence.
 Although proximate cause can be difficult to prove, the link between a school outbreak and a child's infection may be strong enough to encourage lawsuits by parents whose children are harmed.
+As federal and state COVID-19 guidance becomes less restrictive, school districts may conclude that their risk of liability has decreased.

 Because schools have the authority to implement protective measures, they can take steps to potentially limit their exposure to liability by requiring masks to prevent foreseeable COVID-19 transmission in schools.
-The CDC recommends universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.
-MDHHS also recommends universal masking for students, staff, and visitors regardless of vaccination status.
-A court might consider these recommendations in evaluating the reasonableness of a school's COVID-19 precautions or lack thereof.
+The CDC recommends indoor masking for everyone in communities with high transmission.
+A court might consider CDC and MDHHS recommendations in evaluating the reasonableness of a school's COVID-19 precautions or lack thereof.